 Sponsoring Your Spouse for a Green Card: I-130 Petition Guide

-For U.S. citizens willing to have their foreign spouse move to America and obtain a green card, this piece will give you a detailed of how you fill the Form I-130, The Petition for Alien Relative which is a significant element in the immigration procedure.
+For U.S. citizens willing to have their foreign spouse move to America and obtain a green card, this piece will provide detailed instructions on how to fill out the Form I-130 Petition, the Petition for Alien Relative, which is a significant element in the immigration procedure.

 1: Relationship